 John, an uninsured man in his twenties, came to the Clinic for what he was sure was just a chest cold.
 Since Clinic clients receive the same attention to detail and quality of care as any Columbia St. Mary's patient, his physician was careful to make a complete diagnosis.
 John’s symptoms were not consistent with a simple chest cold and he was sent to a pulmonologist for further work-up.
 A bronchoscopy helped to diagnose a rare fungal infection, which required six months of antifungal medication.
 John was helped to apply for pharmaceutical charity programs to cover the cost.
 He did make a full recovery from what could have been a disabling or fatal condition.
 The service provided by the Huiras Family Ozaukee Community Clinic made a profound difference in his life.

 Ozaukee Community Clinic

 Mequon, WI 53097

 F: (262) 243-7319

-Located in the Testing and Treatment area of the Columbia St. Mary's Ozaukee Campus.
+Located in the Testing and Treatment area on the first floor of the Columbia St. Mary's Ozaukee Hospital.